 Donna Najdovski, RD

 Donna Najdovski is a registered member of the College of Dietitians of Ontario and is passionate not only about good nutrition and health but also about enjoying delicious food.
 Donna has over 20 years of experience in dietetics including over 13 years as an advisor to the Ministry of Health and Long Term Care.
 She started her career with a B.A.Sc in Nutrition from Ryerson University and completed a dietetic internship at St. Michael’s Hospital in Toronto.
 She has been passionate about good nutrition and great food ever since.
+Donna is also able to integrate the latest genomic testing into her analysis of your unique dietary needs.

 Alexander Cheung, RMT